Chapter 47

 Background

-At the time Moses was born Pharaoh, being afraid of the growth of the Israelite population, decreed that all male Israelite children were to be put to death.
+At the time Moses was born, Pharaoh, being afraid of the growth of the Israelite population, decreed that all male Israelite children were to be put to death.
 However, Moses’ mother did not obey Pharaoh’s command.
-Instead of carrying out the king’s order, she placed Moses in a basket and hid him in the Nile River.
+Instead of carrying out the king’s order, she placed Moses in a basket and hid him alongside of the Nile River.
 She did this with the hope that somehow Moses would survive.
 To see this let us read from,

 Exodus 2:1-4